Majenayu/Hack_titans/replit.md

 ## Development
 - Run `npm start` to start the server
 - Access the application at the provided Replit URL
-- Frontend automatically proxied through the Express server
+- Frontend automatically served through the Express server

 ## User Preferences
 None specified yet.